MOuli90/Diacritics2Url/README.md

 # Diacritics2Url

 Converts any string to an readable URL.

-diacriticsToUrl(url)

-Replaces all diacritics chars.

-removeDiacritics(string)

 ## Methods

-string replaceDiacritics(string)
+string diacritics2url.replaceDiacritics(string)
 Replaces all Diacritics with the äquivalent sound.

-string string diacritics2Url(string)
+string string diacritics2url(string)
 Replaces all diacritics with the äquicalent sound and all none alphanumericcharacters with "-".

 ## Maptable